im-rohan/Pep-Auto-Project/README.md

 # Pep-Auto-Project

-This is a Web Automation project which automates webpages and scrapes neccesary information from it for the user.
+This is a Web Automation project that automates web pages and scrapes necessary information from them for the user.

 It takes input from the user (Book Title) and opens Goodreads website, automates it to search the book title and scrapes information about the book title from the site.
 It then redirects to the amazon webpage for the book and then scrapes the important details from it for the user.